masouduut94/MCTS-agent-python/README.md

 maximum number of actions allowed to take in environment for each player (sometimes in games the horizon of game has limits like the game of GO and HEX).

-After that we used HRAVE and GRAVE in the paper [Comparison of rapid action value estimation variants for general game playing 2018 - Chiara F. Sironi; Mark H. M. Winands](https://ieeexplore.ieee.org/document/7860429) which basically states that we can use the global information of the game to guide the simulations.
+After that we used **HRAVE and GRAVE in the paper [Comparison of rapid action value estimation variants for general game playing 2018 - Chiara F. Sironi; Mark H. M. Winands](https://ieeexplore.ieee.org/document/7860429)** which basically states that we can use the **global information of the game to guide the simulations**.
-We also tested the leaf threading on UCT.
+We also tested the **leaf threading on UCT**.

 all of above algorithms are addressed below.